eclipse-edc/Connector/docs/domain-model.md

 * ### Contract agreement

-  Represents the agreed-upon terms of usage of an asset between two parties including a start and an end date.
+  A contract agreement represents the agreed-upon terms of access and usage of an asset's data between two data space participants, including a start and an end date and further relevant information.

 ## Policy